• Home

 Joseph Smith as The RecordKeeper in Jacob Marley's Christmas Carol.

-Roles have ranged from playing John Merrick in The Elephant Man, Philip Lombard in And Then There Were None, to Virgil in Dante's Inferno.
+My roles have ranged from playing John Merrick in The Elephant Man, Philip Lombard in And Then There Were None, to Virgil in Dante's Inferno.

 Joseph Smith as The Recordkeeper in Jacob Marley's Christmas Carol